-EAPs and Discretionary Payments to a Beneficiary are taxed in the hands of the Beneficiary and must be reported as such in the Beneficiary's annual tax returns.
-Discretionary Payments made with EAPs are also deemed to be taxable income in the hands of the Beneficiary and subject to tax.
+EAPs to a Beneficiary are taxed in the hands of the Beneficiary and must be reported as such in the Beneficiary's annual tax returns.
 A Beneficiary who ceases to be a Canadian resident may be subject to 25% tax withholding on their EAPs, subject to reduction under an applicable tax treaty with Canada.
 Any return of Contributions to the Beneficiary will be returned tax-free.

-Because many students earn modest amounts of taxable income and are usually eligible for tax deductions and credits, they may pay little or no tax on EAPs and Discretionary Payments.
+Because many students earn modest amounts of taxable income and are usually eligible for tax deductions and credits, they may pay little or no tax on EAPs.